 When Do You Need a CDL in Virginia: Educational Requirements

 Professional commercial drivers make modern life possible.
 From public transportation conductors to over-the-road truck drivers, CDL drivers move people and the things we need every day.
-State requirements for CDL drivers can vary.
+Virginia CDL requirements can vary.
 What are the requirements for getting a CDL license in the Commonwealth of Virginia?
 When is a good time to earn your CDL?
 How does a formal training course set you up for success?
+When is a CDL needed?
+How hard is it to get a CDL in Virginia?

 The United States government establishes regulations that affect all CDL drivers and applicants.
-Virginia conforms to the standards set out in the FMCSA (Federal Motor Carrier Safety Administration) Safety Act of 1986.
+Virginia commercial driver's license conforms to the standards set out in the FMCSA (Federal Motor Carrier Safety Administration) Safety Act of 1986.

-All potential CDL drivers must first apply for a Commercial Learner’s Permit (CLP).
+All potential Virginia CDL drivers must first apply for a Commercial Learner’s Permit (CLP).
 This allows them to legally operate commercial vehicles under the supervision of an experienced instructor.
-In order to apply for a CLP, drivers must:
+To apply for a CLP, drivers must:

 • Possess a valid non-commercial driver’s license issued by the state.